bumbadadabum/Under_the_Burning_Suns_Eftboren/readme.md

 Under the Burning Suns: Eftboren (UtBS:E) is a modified mainline campaign for the game [Battle for Wesnoth] [1].

-/"In the distant future a small band of elves struggles to survive amidst the ruins of fallen empires.
-Lead your people out of the desert on an epic journey to find a new home."/
+"In the distant future a small band of elves struggles to survive amidst the ruins of fallen empires.
+Lead your people out of the desert on an epic journey to find a new home."

 [1]: <https://www.wesnoth.org>